Research

 Modelling the impacts of herbivory-induced BVOC emissions on atmospheric chemistry

 We scaled up site-level measured relationships between herbivory defoliation and induced BVOC emissions over the Fennoscandian birch forest region.
 Regional daily defoliation data were extracted from satellite LAI.
-The satellite-based defoliation and BVOC responses to herbivory defoliation have been coupled BVOC emission model, MEGAN to simulate regional changes in BVOC emissions.
-On top of that, we further supply different emission outputs (with or without herbivory-induced emissions) to the meteorological-atmospheric chemistry coupled models, including WRF-Chem and WRF-CMAQ to assess herbivore-induced emissions on regional aerosol and cloud formation and radiation.
+The defoliation data and BVOC herbivory responses have been used in MEGAN model to simulate regional changes in BVOC emissions.
+We further supply different emission outputs (with or without herbivory-induced emissions) to the land-meteorological-atmosphere fully-coupled models to assess herbivore-induced emissions on regional aerosol, cloud and radiation.

 Canopy energy balance: